 - Preparation and restoration will take a couple of days to complete but the pipe lining process should only take one day at each location.

-- You may notice an odor during the pipe lining process but it will dissipate quickly.
+- Residents may notice an odor during the pipe lining process but it will dissipate quickly.

 - The contractor will excavate trenches to replace lateral connections to the curb or right-of-way.

-- On-street parking in or near the work area will be prohibited during work hours.
+- On-street parking in or near the work area is prohibited during work hours.